enormandeau/Scripts/README.md

 ### About these scripts

-This is a collection of scripts written and downloaded over the years to solve specific problems.
+This is a collection of scripts written over the years to solve specific problems.
 Some of them are well tested, others not so well.
-As they have been written over a long period of time, and while I was improving my Python programming continually, the style and quality will inevitably vary.
+As they have been written over a long period of time, the style and quality will inevitably vary.

 ### Use at your own risk